JustinGOSSES/HoustonScienceCity/README.md

 	- #ActualLivingScientist hashtag tweets
 		- approximate position only
 		- include text & photos on hover? or click? or link to elsewhere?
+	- User generate map based on science filters?
+		- generate filters based on search terms used in job titles
+		- generate aggregate filters based on a science ontology and job titles used in job search data collection
 	- All data points on one map
 		- color and shapes map to?
 			- schools, medical, oil&gas, aerospace, and other?